jht1493/ICM-2020-Code/weeks/02_animation-aa.md

 [sketch - 2.1.2 mouseX,mouseY arith](https://editor.p5js.org/jht1493/sketches/pmA0d9Uqt) Two circles are drawn when the mouse moves in this sketch.

-We can draw multiple shapes based on the mouse location and have them not overlap by using the some basic arithmatic.
+We can draw multiple shapes based on the mouse location using the some basic arithmatic.

 ```
 function mouseDragged() {